ghc-proposals/ghc-proposals/proposals/0000-allow-constraint-type-synonyms-in-deriving-heads.md

 1. Check that rewriting will be correct before applying it.
    In this context this probably amounts to checking for each referenced type synonym if it belongs to some list of known bad cases.
-2. Optimistically apply transformation and check for errors in later stages
+2. Optimistically apply transformation and check for errors in later stages.

 Also we can just do both.

+Tuple of constraints implementation, on other hand, is clear.
+There is slight difference in cases of user-defined and derived instances, because in user-defined instances we need to keep track of which method is relevant to each instance, but overall the only thing needed is to split instances.

 ### Potential problems